CodySchrank/MTT/Source/README.md

 -- Only converts public properties

--- Matches the directory structure of the models, however it only Checks 1 lower directory from working dir
+-- Matches the directory structure of the models, however it only checks 1 lower directory from *Working Directory*

--- Does not apply inheritence

 ## Options
-*Working Directory* is the directory of the cs models *Convert Directory* is the directory of the ts models
+*Working Directory* is the input directory of the cs models *Convert Directory* is the output directory of the ts models

 ## Example .csproj
 ```